SAD-Flower: Flow Matching for Safe, Admissible, and Dynamically Consistent Planning: Introduction

 To address these challenges, we propose \textbf{SAD-Flower} -- a novel control-augmented flow matching framework designed to generate \textbf{S}afe, \textbf{A}dmissible, and \textbf{D}ynamically consistent trajectories.
 Inspired by guidance-based approaches, SAD-Flower introduces a virtual control input into the generation process.
-This control-theoretic interpretation of the sampling process enables a principled design of test-time guidance signals to ensure strong guarantees.
-The foundation of the design lies in a novel reformulation of state and action constraints into Control Barrier Function (CBF) conditions \citep{CBF_Ames} for the generation process, while dynamic consistency is transformed into a Control Lyapunov Function (CLF) condition \citep{CLF}.
-We exploit these conditions to design principled guidance signals via constrained optimal control problems, which can be solved efficiently using quadratic program solvers, such that SAD-Flower can handle novel constraints at test time without retraining.
-Unlike general constraint-projection approaches \citep{romer2024diffusion, bouvier2025ddat}, which can significantly deviate from the original distribution learned by the generative model, we leverage prescribed-time control concepts \citep{SONG2017243} to flexibly schedule constraint enforcement.
-This allows us to formally prove the safety, admissibility, and dynamic consistency of trajectories generated by SAD-Flower.
-These theoretical guarantees translate into empirical performance: across a range of domains, SAD-Flower consistently ensures constraint satisfaction while achieving competitive or superior task performance compared to existing generative planners.
-Notably, SAD-Flower remains robust even under increasingly stricter test-time constraints, validating its reliability in challenging deployment scenarios.
+This control-theoretic interpretation enables a principled design of test-time guidance signals to ensure strong guarantees.
+The foundation of the design lies in a novel reformulation of state and action constraints into Control Barrier Function (CBF) conditions \cite{CBF_Ames} for the generation process, while dynamic consistency is transformed into a Control Lyapunov Function (CLF) condition \cite{CLF}.
+These conditions are encoded as hard constraints in a constrained optimal control problem, solved efficiently using a quadratic program during sampling, allowing SAD-Flower to enforce novel constraints at test time without retraining.
+Unlike general constraint-projection approaches \cite{romer2024diffusion, bouvier2025ddat}, which may distort the learned generative distribution, or control-guidance methods like CoBL \cite{mizuta2024cobl}, which offer no guarantees and operate only over action sequences, SAD-Flower directly enforces state and action constraints over full trajectories.
+By leveraging prescribed-time control \cite{SONG2017243}, we ensure satisfaction by the final step while preserving generation quality.
+These theoretical guarantees translate into empirical performance: SAD-Flower consistently satisfies all constraints across benchmarks and remains robust under increasingly strict test-time conditions.
+Moreover, we demonstrate its scalability to the dexterous grasping task, validating its practical applicability to high-dimensional robotic systems.